 The Next Day: From Dublin to Galway

 The direct and maybe fastest way from Dublin to Galway is the M6/M4.
 The only thing you need to do is follow this route.
-But, as mentioned before, I did not want to start my vacation with driving only.
+But, as mentioned before, I did not want to start my vacation by driving only.
 I am here to discover, see, visit, experience new things.
 Therefore, I chose a couple of places I would like to see.
-I left the M6 and followed the routes off of the highways to Tullamore.
+I left the M6 and followed the routes off of the highways to Tullamore*.
 Located, more or less, 13 km south from the M6 it is a pretty and small town.
-If you like a little break from driving (at this time you will be barely an hour on the road) you could stop here and have a walk through the town.
+If you like a little break from driving (at this time you will be barely an hour on the road), you could stop here and have a walk through the town.

-Unfortunately, I had to drive and I did not want to risk anything on this first day of driving.
-Remember, I drove on the other side than I used to and it made me freaking out a bit.
+Unfortunately, I had to drive because my journey from Dublin to Galway is not yet over, and I did not want to risk anything on this first day.
+Being on the other side of the street than I used to, made me freaking out a bit.
 Hence, I just had a look from the outside.
 As it was difficult to find a parking lot anyway, I was not too disappointed that I could not attend the tour.
 But there is another whiskey tasting tour on my list for later on my trip.
-I will see if I could make to that

 The next stop I have planned for this day was Clonmacnoise.
 The easiest way to go there is to go back to the M6 in the direction to Galway and follow the signs.
-You also can stay off of the highway but make sure that you programmed your GPS beforehand or at least check if it is able to find this location.
-I did not do this and when I left Tullamore my GPS was not able to find Clonmacnoise (who knows why?).
+You also can stay off of the highway but make sure that you programmed your GPS beforehand or at least check if it can find this location.
+I did not do this, and when I left Tullamore, my GPS was not able to find Clonmacnoise (who knows why?).
 Without any internet, I could not ask Google either.
 So, I got lost (a little bit).
-But no worries, I already prepared it to go to Galway so I was not that lost 😉
+But no worries, I already prepared it to find my way from Dublin to Galway, so I was not that lost 😉

 Clonmacnoise is “An Early Christian site founded by St. Ciarán in the mid-6th century on the eastern bank of the River Shannon.
 The site includes the ruins of a cathedral, seven churches (10th -13th century), two round towers, three high crosses and the largest collection of Early Christian grave slabs in Western Europe.”
 (Heritage Ireland)

-From here you could have a walk alongside the river Shannon, do some angling or you cross the river by the ferry.
-Unfortunately, my schedule made me go forward as I wanted to be in Galway before the rain would start or the sun sets.
+From here you could have a walk alongside the River Shannon, do some angling or you cross the river by the ferry.
+Unfortunately, my schedule made me go forward as I wanted to be in Galway before the rain would start or the sunsets.

 By the way, I recommend using an Airbnb at least once on your travels.
-It is a completely different experience than staying in hotels only.
-If you like to try it and you are new to Airbnb, you can sign up using my referral link, which will give you €35 off your first stay!
+It is an entirely different experience than staying in hotels only.
+If you like to try it and you are new to Airbnb, you can sign up using my referral link*, which will give you €30 off your first stay!
 And who doesn’t like getting discounts?!